 TOTAL UNAMA Documentation Results Attribution 124 69 cases documented by UNAMA prior to publication of Taliban statements.
 21 cases had the same number of casualties.
 4 cases had the same number of casualties with different ratio between those killed and wounded.
 24 cases had a lower number of casualties.
 19 to Pro-Government Forces.
 2 to cross-fire between Pro-Government Forces and Anti-Government Elements.
 4 to Anti-Government Elements.
 20 to Pro-Government Forces.
 3 to cross-fire between Pro-Government Forces and Anti-Government Elements.
 1 to Anti-Government Elements.
+11 cases had a higher number of casualties.
 7 to Pro-Government Forces.
 4 to Anti-Government Elements.
-1 case was not related to the a 8 cases the casualties were no rmed conflict. t civilian or did not have casualties at all.
+1 case was not related to the armed conflict.
+8 cases the casualties were not civilian or did not have casualties at all.
 30 cases documented by UNAMA after publication of Taliban statements.
 9 cases had the same number of casualties.
 1 case had the same number of casualties with a different ratio between those killed and wounded.
-7 cases had a lower number of casualties.
-3 cases had a higher number of casualties 7 to Pro-Government Forces.
+7 to Pro-Government Forces.
 2 to cross-fire between Pro-Government Forces and Anti-Government Elements.
 1 to Anti-Government Elements.
-4 to Pro-Government Forces.
+7 cases had a lower number of casualties.
+3 cases had a higher number of casualties 4 to Pro-Government Forces.
 1 to cross-fire between Pro-Government Forces and Anti-Government Elements.
 2 to Anti-Government Elements.
-3 to Pro-Government Forces. ot civilian or did not have casualties at all.
+3 to Pro-Government Forces.
+10 cases the casualties were not civilian or did not have casualties at all.
 25 cases could not be confirmed by UNAMA.